sradics/digital-garden/_notes/Swarm Stupidity.md

 ## Meetings
 There are heavy flaws in todays meeting culture

-- **we rarely talk about work** but just coordinate who does what and until when (and everyone is nerved)
+- **we rarely talk about work** but just coordinate who does what and until when (and everyone is annoyed)
 - there is an **increasing amount of meetings** that take more and more time from our “real” work, leading to even more stress doing our work
 - the number of participants and topics discussed are **often not of real interest for everyone participating** (and it adds to the fact of not doing the real work that is waiting)
 - meetings **with blaming aspects – it consumes time and poisons relationships**